francofaa/hereticsSRD/otherspecies.md

 # Other Species

-The characters are assumed to be human; however, if the referee allows other non-human species in the game, the player may replace one of the background traits with abilities from their species.
+The characters are assumed to be human; however, if the referee allows other non-human species in the game, the player may replace or supplement a background with abilities from their species.
 Other traits can be created in cooperation with the referee.
 The referee has final say if the species are appropriate to the setting:

 - **Stone cunning**: You gain tremor sense for *L* x 10 minutes once per day
 - **Hearth born**: You are resistant to fire